• Skip to primary navigation

 5 from 4 votes

-These Baked Turkey Meatballs are healthy, juicy meatballs that are baked and browned to perfection.
-The recipe requires minimal prep and cleanup, and tastes delicious in Italian Wedding Soup, spaghetti with meatballs, a meatball sandwich, and more.
+Healthy Turkey Meatballs (Baked or Pan-Fried) are juicy and browned to perfection.
+The recipe requires minimal prep and cleanup, and tastes delicious in weeknight dinners like Italian Wedding Soup, spaghetti with meatballs, meatball sandwiches, and more.

 Cuisine: American, Italian